WaterBread/timezone-photo-embed/README.md

 # timezone-photo-embed

-Takes a given GPS embedded photo, and adds a timezone (OffsetTime)
+Easily embed the correct timezone into your photos using embedded GPS coordinates.

+This tool scans for `GPSLatitude` and `GPSLongitude` tags in a photo's metadata, determines the corresponding timezone, and saves it back to the image.

-## Dependencies
+## Requirements

-This program uses `exiftool`, and must be installed and discoverable on the shell with the same name.
+- `exiftool`: Ensure it's installed and accessible from the command line.

 ## Installing

+Install the tool via pipx;

 ```sh
 pipx install timezone-embed